Permian-Global-Research/rsi/cran-comments.md

-This is the fifth CRAN release of rsi.
-This version adds several arguments to package functions, making them more flexible for processing spatial data.
+This is the sixth CRAN release of rsi.
+The package has now been reviewed by rOpenSci and contains improvements stemming from that review.

 ## R CMD check results